Asia City trip Culture Featured Gastronomy

 6. The Summer Palace: Beijing’s imperial country retreat

-7. Night markets and food in Beijing: the circle of life on a stick
+7. Night markets and street food in Beijing: what (and what not) to eat

 Wat te doen in Peking - Olympic Site